VIJAYADASS/Coursera/README.md

 Set up the Bootstrap container. |
 Display the Little Lemon logo in the top center of the webpage using Bootstrap. |
 Display the food menu in two columns using Bootstrap Grid.
-# Improve your page with bootstrap components
+# Improve your Bio page with Bootstrap
 Add a Bootstrap Grid to the page. |
 Set up the grid so that the content will be laid out correctly on both mobile and desktop. |
 Configure your photo to be responsive. |